ApplianceFaults

 What not to do

-- Do not force the door latch or repeatedly slam the door if the lock is not engaging.
+1. Do not force the door latch or repeatedly slam the door.

 Reset steps

-- Restore power after checking the door and seal area.
+1. Leave the appliance unplugged briefly after clearing the door and seal area.

 Intermittent vs persistent faults